wuvt/impala/README.md

 TODO (in order)
 ===============
-- API GET/PUT/POST/DELETE for each model
+- API PUT/POST/DELETE for each model
 - AuthN
 - AuthZ
 - Frontend build-out
     - Decide whether this goes here or in a separate app
     - Bootstrap!
-    - Figure out how album art plays into this - MOSS?
 - uwsgi file
 - Containerize